 No pricing info available

-American Heart of Poland, can be found in Aleja Armii Krajowej, Bielsko Biala, Poland and offers its patients Liver Cancer Treatment procedures as well as 263 other procedures, across 30 different procedure categories.
-At present, there is no pricing information for Liver Cancer Treatment procedures at American Heart of Poland.
-The pricing information is quite specialised, so it's only available on request.
-Many medical professionals work at the Clinic, with 5 in total, and American Heart of Poland is not accredited by any recognised accreditations institutions.
+American Heart of Poland, located in Aleja Armii Krajowej, Bielsko Biala, Poland offers patients Liver Cancer Treatment procedures among its total of 263 available procedures, across 30 different specialties.
+Currently, there's no pricing information for Liver Cancer Treatment procedures at American Heart of Poland, as all prices are available on request only.
+There are many specialists available at the Clinic, with 5 in total, and they are not accredited by any recognized accreditations institutes

 European Health Centre, can be found in Borowa, Otwock, Poland and offers its patients Liver Cancer Treatment procedures as well as 62 other procedures, across 15 different procedure categories.
 At present, there is no pricing information for Liver Cancer Treatment procedures at European Health Centre.
 The pricing information is quite specialised, so it's only available on request.
 A small team of medical professionals undertake all procedures at the Clinic, with 2 in total, and European Health Centre is accredited by just one known accreditations institute, ISO 9001:2008